joskfg/laravel-intelligent-scraper/README.md

 ```

 In the definition, you should give a name to the field to be scraped and identify it as a type.
 The xpaths field could
-contain a string or an array of strings.
+contain a string, or an array of strings.
 This is because the HTML can contain different variations depending on the
-specific page, you you can write a list of Xpath that will be checked in order giving the first result found.
+specific page, you can write a list of Xpath that will be checked in order giving the first result found.

 ## Usage

-After configure the scraper, you will be able to request an specific scrape using the `scrape` helper
+After configure the scraper, you will be able to request a specific scrape using the `scrape` helper
 ```php
 <?php

 scrape('https://test.c/p/my-objective', 'Item-definition-1');
 ```

-There is an optional parameter called `context` that allows you to set a context to the scrapeRequest so you will
+There is an optional parameter called `context` that allows you to set a context to the scrapeRequest, so you will
 be able to access that context in your listener.
 This is useful if you need some additional data (out of the scraped
 data) to work in your listener.